 What are some unique things to do in Minnesota?

-As a lifelong Minnesotan, I can vouch for our state’s one-of-a-kind experiences.
 You’ll definitely want to check out the quirky Franconia Sculpture Park, an outdoor museum displaying fascinating sculptures in a beautiful setting.

 Again, the Mall of America is great, as is exploring the Minneapolis Skyway System.
 Visiting Grand Marais is also a unique experience.
 Don’t forget the SPAM Museum!